Vanshaz07/Business-Insights-360-/README.md

 # Business-Insights-360-

 **Overview**
-Business Insights 360 is a comprehensive dashboarding solution created using PowerBI (e.g., Dash, Tableau, Power BI) to provide Alfred Tech with a unified view of their business operations.
+Business Insights 360 is a comprehensive dashboarding solution created using PowerBI to provide Alfred Tech with a unified view of their business operations.
 This project offers in-depth insights into various key areas, including Sales, Marketing, Supply Chain, Finance, and Executive-level metrics.
 The solution is developed by linking various datasets from various sources including MySQL, Excel and .csv.

 **Key Features**